-Morbid Cravings: Medicalizing Appetite in Nineteenth-Century Literature
+Morbid Cravings: Appetite and Medicine in Nineteenth-Century Literature

 Albert Besnard.
 Morphinomanes.
 1887.
 Source: Wikimedia Commons.